-Implementation of IPM has been slow compared with approaches associated with individual field-based, market driven (and industry promoted) management (Goodell, Brewer and Peter 2012).
+Implementation of IPM has been slow compared with approaches associated with individual field-based, market driven (and industry promoted) management (Goodell, et al. 2012).
 Barriers to adopting IPM are prevalent and include difficulties in stakeholders learning how to use new technologies and decision-making tools, as well as absorbing the transition and possibly higher ongoing costs compared with conventional methods (Brewer, et al. 2009).
-Additional reasons for the low uptake of IPM are that the benefits of IPM may not be as immediate as conventional agriculture, and they occur over the long-term, benefitting both individual farmers and the community (Goodell, Brewer and Peter 2012).
+Additional reasons for the low uptake of IPM are that the benefits of IPM may not be as immediate as conventional agriculture, and they occur over the long-term, benefitting both individual farmers and the community (Goodell, et al. 2012).